Tazahnae/Tazahnae/README.md

 ## 🌟 About Me
 Hey there 👋🏽 I’m **Tazahnae “Taaj” Matthews**  just a Jersey girl with a laptop, a vision, and a drive to turn ideas into impact. 💻✨

-I’m obsessed with how **technology and people** connect — how secure systems, strong data, and organized workflows can change lives (and sometimes even save them).
+I’m obsessed with how **technology and people** connect , while also teaching them  how  to secure systems, strong data, and organized workflows can change lives (and sometimes even save them).

 Right now, I’m leveling up in **cybersecurity and IT program management**, while blending my background in **health services** and **community tech education**.